Wapauwe Old Mosque: History

 The Dutch arrived in early 17th-century and controlled Wawane.
 To avoid tension with the Dutch, in 1614 Imam Rijali, a descendant of Jamilu, led the exodus of the villagers to the village of Tehala, about 6 km east of Wawane.
 During the exodus, the Wawane Mosque was dismantled and transported to the new place.
 The mosque was reconstructed on a plain where many wild mango trees grow.
 The mosque then received its present name Wapauwe Mosque, after the mango (wapa means "wild mango", and uwe means "tree" in local Kaitetu language).
 Nowadays, some locals believe that the mosque moved magically by itself to Wapauwe.

 The first major renovation of the mosque was in 1664 when it was twice transported and rebuilt without any changes to its original appearance.
 In the beginning of the 18th century, a spire on top of the mosque was installed.
 The spire represents the Arabic letter alif, a letter that symbolizes Allah.
 The second major renovation was in 1895 when a porch was added to the front and to the east of the original mosque.
 The renovation in 1895 also installed lime concrete reinforcement on the lower side of the wooden wall, and replaced the original coral gravel-layered floor with cement.
-The 1895 restoration was initiated by a local figure Hamid Iha.
+The 1895 restoration was initiated by a local figure named Hamid Iha.

-Several minor renovations was undertaken during the post-colonial period without changing its appearance.
+Several minor renovations were undertaken during the post-colonial period without changing its appearance.
 In 1977, the Armed Forces' Military Districts of the area, the Komando Daerah Militer XVI/Pattimura, installed fences along the periphery.
 In 1982, the mosque was designated as a Cultural Property.
 An official plaque was installed and inaugurated by the Head of the Indonesian Institute of Sciences, Bachtiar Rifai.
 In the 1990s, the roof thatch was replaced with similar material.
 This restoration involved two dusun ("township") of Kaitetu village, Dusun Hila Kristen (a Christian majority) and Dusun Kalauli.
 The restoration was led by Head of the Adat Ir.
 H. Abdullah Lumaela.
 In 1993, the charity work of the 733rd Airborne Battalion undertook the construction of additional facilities, such as porches, pump wells, and garden ponds.
 Since 1995, the mosque is equipped with a loudspeaker from a government bank.
-Last restoration of the mosque was in March 2008 when the roof thatch was replaced again.
+The most recent restoration work of the mosque took place in March 2008 when the roof thatch was replaced again.